-Just like black plague victims were sent to die on an isolated island, people with leprosy were sometimes forcibly removed from their families and quarantined to remote colonies.
+Just like black plague victims were sent to perish on an isolated island, people with leprosy were sometimes forcibly removed from their families and quarantined to remote colonies.
 But there's a wide gap between leprosy facts and myths.
 For example, Europeans believed for centuries leprosy was incredibly contagious.
 But, in fact, the disease is not very contagious at all—it takes long-term, close contact to spread between people.

 Today there's a cure for leprosy, also known as Hansen's disease.
 Scientists identified the bacteria that causes the disease in the 1870s and discovered in the 1940s leprosy can be cured with antibiotics.
-But even though leprosy no longer sentences people to a horrible, painful death, the stigma of the disease remains.
+But even though leprosy no longer sentences people to a horrible, painful end, the stigma of the disease remains.

-As Leprosy Attacks The Body, It Causes Deformities And Paralysis
+Leprosy Causes Deformities And Paralysis

 As leprosy spreads through the body, it causes an enormous amount of damage.
 Leprosy attacks the nerves, which causes swelling.
 The earliest sign of leprosy is changes to the dermis in both appearance and in reduced sensitivity.
 The infection can cause dry and flaky skin that looks noticeably lighter or darker, and it can also lead to redness and inflammation.